Hector-Chong/native-wechat-doc/docs/guide/native-wechat.md

 ## Why

-- Native Wechat is new, and many libraries like it are no longer maintained and keep up with the latest WeChat.
+- Native WeChat is new, and many libraries like it are no longer maintained and keep up with the latest WeChat.
-- Native Wechat supports both legacy and new React Native architecture.
+- Native WeChat supports both legacy and new React Native architecture.
-- Native Wechat is a TurboModule that supports lazy loading, allowing for faster app startup.
+- Native WeChat is a TurboModule that supports lazy loading, allowing for faster app startup.
 - Supports TypeScript for better intellisense and easy-to-check typing errors.
 - All Apis are promisified.